mazi-samuel/mazi-samuel/README.md

 - 👋 Hi, I’m @mazi-samuel
-- 👀 I’m interested in ... software development and machine learning
+- 👀 I’m interested in ... software engineering and machine learning
 - 🌱 I’m currently learning ... new programming languages
 - 💞️ I’m looking to collaborate on ...
 Python projects
 - 📫 How to reach me ...mazizobo@gmail.com